Who we are

 - We will seek to empower individuals and communities in our work.
 We will be proactive in addressing problems and we will tackle inequalities where we find them.

-Our Strategic Objectives sets out what we want to achieve over the life of our Business Plan.
-Our strategic objectives are developed in consultation with our customers, staff and stakeholders.
+Our Strategic Objectives sets out what we want to achieve over the life of our Business Plan 2021- 2025.
+Our strategic objectives have been developed in consultation with our customers, staff and stakeholders.

-- To provide high quality, energy efficient homes.
+- To provide popular, affordable, well maintained and energy efficient homes.

-You can find out more details about what we want to achieve in our Business Plan 2017 – 2019.
+You can find out more details about what we want to achieve in our SHA Business Plan 2021-2025

 Our head office is situated in Cardonald, in south west Glasgow, just off the M8 motorway that links Glasgow and Edinburgh.